 Your Senior Writing Requirement may be derived from completion of an honors thesis, an internship paper, or another upper-level course in PLSC.
 You should consult the Senior Writing Requirement Guidelines to be sure your paper(s) meet(s) all necessary requirements, then complete the Senior Writing Requirement Declaration Form, obtain your professor's signature, and turn the completed form into the Political Science office in Old Main 428.
 This form should be submitted before Dead Day (submission after Dead Day may delay receipt of your diploma).

 To qualify for credit for an internship you must complete the following steps:

 - Secure your internship for an elected or appointed position before the semester begins (refer to the Registrar's Academic Semester Calendar for specific semester dates).
 Credit cannot be given after an internship has been completed!

-- Contact a professor to supervise the academic portion of your work.
+- Contact a political science professor to supervise the academic portion of your work.
 Your professor determines the amount of credits you can receive for you internship (typically for an all-summer 3-credit-hour internship, students should work about 20 hours per week and complete an academic assignment; for a part-time semester-long 3-credit-hour internship, students should work about 10-15 hours per week and complete an academic assignment).

 - Secure a notification in writing (generally via email) from the host agency or office that you are accepted, indicating likely work assignments and hours to be worked per week.

 - Complete the Independent Study Application form with your professor and submit it to the main office (MAIN 428) in order to be signed up for your internship hour(s) (PLSC 300V for undergraduates or PLSC 592V for graduate students).
+Please save the file to your desktop before filling out and sending anywhere to ensure it saves properly.
 UAConnect will not allow students to sign up for internship hours on their own; the form must be submitted in order to be enrolled.

 NOTE: You may be able to use your internship paper to satisfy your Senior Writing Requirement, but you must check with your professor first!